BryantKlewer/Housing_Affordability/README.md

 #### Freddie Mac
 We obtained 15- and 30-year fixed interest rate data from Freddie Mac.
 Freddie Mac surveys lenders across the nation on a weekly basis to determine an average 15-year fixed mortgage rate, 30-year fixed-mortgage rate, and 5/1 hybrid ARMs series This survey is called the Primary Mortgage Market Survey.
 Additional information on survey metrics and how results are weighted can be found on the Freddie Mac [PMMS website](https://www.freddiemac.com/pmms).

+## Analysis

+## Machine Learning

+Target - 30 year mortgage with a 20% down payment.